What is a top bar hive?

 The top bar hive is the oldest and most commonly used hive style in the world.
 It features individual bars laid across the top of the hive cavity.
 The bees build their comb down from these bars naturally, without the use of a 4 sided frame or foundation.
 Generally the bars are a wooden wedge or strip with a guide to ensure combs hang straight.

 With a horizontal top bar hive, beekeepers don’t have to lift heavy boxes, purchase an expensive honey extractor, use foundation full of chemicals, or agitate the bees as much as box-style hives when managing the colony.
 Traditional honey supers and deeps can weigh upwards of 50 pounds each, which takes its toll on the body of the beekeeper.
-The heaviest comb you’ll need to lift with this style is a single 3-7 pound, honey-laden top bar!
-They do not require honey supers, extra frames, foundation, queen excluders, uncapping knifes, extractors or other expensive tools; they are almost fully self-contained beehives.
+The heaviest comb you’ll need to lift with this style is a single 3-7 pound, honey-laden top bar.
+They do not require honey supers, extra frames, foundation, queen excluders, uncapping knives, extractors or other expensive tools; they can be incredibly easy to manage by intrepid beekeepers.

 ADVANTAGES OF USING A TOP BAR HIVE

 • No heavy lifting, crouching or bending is required for hive inspections

 • Simple honey harvest